syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Sizer.md

 {% endhighlight %}
 {% endtabs %}

-### Fill Remaining width for any column
+### Fill remaining width for any column

-SfDataGrid allows to fill the remaining width in view for any column by using [GridColumn.ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~ColumnSizer.html) property.
+SfDataGrid allows to fill the remaining width in view for any column using [GridColumn.ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~ColumnSizer.html) property.

 The `GridColumn.ColumnSizer` has higher priority than the [SfDataGrid.ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.ColumnSizer.html) property.
 Hence the individual columns having the `GridColumn.ColumnSizer` property set will not be included in the column sizer calculations of the `SfDataGrid`.
-Set the `GridColumn.ColumnSizer` property as [ColumnSizer.LastColumnFill](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.ColumnSizer.html#) for the column you want to fill with the remaining width in the view.
-Please refer the below code example to acheive the same.
+To fill the column with remaining width in view, set the `GridColumn.ColumnSizer` property as [ColumnSizer.LastColumnFill](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.ColumnSizer.html#).
+Refer to the following code example to acheive the same:

-In the below code snippet, the SfDataGrid is applied `ColumnSizer.Star` and the second column is applied ColumnSizer.LastColumnFill.
-Hence the second column will take up the remaining space, after the other columns are rendered with star sizer.
+In the below code snippet, SfDataGrid is applied as `ColumnSizer.Star` and the second column is applied as ColumnSizer.LastColumnFill.
+Hence the second column will take up the remaining space after the other columns are rendered with star sizer.

 {% tabs %}
 {% highlight xaml %}